Mushtarak-Web-School/Mushtarak-Web-School/shell-scripts.md

 $ ./myfirstscript.sh
 ```

-The interactive shell has two types
+The interactive shell has two types:

 - login interactive shell
 - non-login interactive shell

+login shell means that the shell started after the user loged into the
+system.

+Non-login like when you run the termenal.

+You can know that your shell is login or not, see your processes,
+if the shell name startes with - that mean it is a login shell.
+that becouse

 ```bash
 $ ps